-IRS Notice 2021-25 makes it clear that certain limitations under Section 274(k) still apply to the deduction of meals.
+IRS Notice 2021-63 and Notice 2021-25 makes it clear that certain limitations under Section 274(k) still apply to the deduction of meals.
 First, the expense for food and beverages cannot be lavish or extravagant under the circumstances.
 Second, the taxpayer (or an employee of the taxpayer) must be present at the furnishing of the food and beverages being deducted as business expenses.

 Additionally, as noted above, the expense must be incurred at a restaurant.
 Deena Devereux of the Office of Associate Chief Counsel (Income Tax & Accounting) notes that “the term ‘restaurant’ means a business that prepares and sells food or beverages to retail customers for immediate consumption, regardless of whether the food or beverages are consumed on the business’s premises.”